Limbicnation/multi-vision-toolkit/README.md

 - Python 3.11
 - CUDA-capable GPU (recommended)
 - At least 8GB VRAM for Florence-2
-- At least 4GB VRAM for Janus-Pro-1B
+- At least 4GB VRAM for BLIP

 ### Option 1: Using pip (Recommended)
 ```bash